MatheusAlvesAlmeida/FeedbackControllers/README.md

-# Feedback Controllers Implementation in Java
+# RabbitMQ Client with Feedback Controllers
-This project contains various implementations of feedback controllers in Java.
-The project was originally created by Professor Nelson Souto of Cin - UFPE in Go, and has been ported to Java for use in a Java environment.
+This is a project that implements a RabbitMQ client with feedback controllers.
+The goal of this project is to control the prefetch count variable in RabbitMQ using different feedback controllers.

+The project was designed by the professor Nelson Souto, from CIN - UFPE.

 # Overview